-NavStar's GMS700 is a compact, high-precision GPS/GNSS sensor that provides accurate three-dimensional displacement and tilt measurements for deformation monitoring.
-It has no moving parts and can provide 24/7 automated monitoring data in extreme climates.
+NavStar's GMS700 is a compact, high-precision GNSS sensor that provides accurate three-dimensional displacement and tilt measurements for deformation monitoring.
+It has no moving parts and can provide 24/7 automated monitoring data in a wide variety of climates.